HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

     - " What is Pandas?"
     - " Why should I use Pandas to work with data?"
 objectives:
-    - "Navigate the workshop directory and download a dataset."
+    - "Download a dataset from an URL address"
     - "Explain what a library is and what libraries are used for."
     - "Describe what the Python Data Analysis Library (Pandas) is."
     - "Load the Python Data Analysis Library (Pandas)."